bernie-skipole/minilineplot/README.md

 *xmax* default 10, the maximum x value

 *xintervals* default 5, the interval spacing of values along the x axis, 5 would be five intervals and six values.

+If any strings are set in xstrings, the above numbers are ignored

 The y axis is always just numbers